MatchX-GmbH/EdgeX/README.md

 ### Steps
 1. mkdir build; cd build;
-2. cmake .. -DTOOLCHAIN="path/to/toolchain"
+2. cmake .. -DTOOLCHAIN="path/to/toolchain" -DAPP=person
 3. make

 ### Flashing
 When the project is compiled, we can use KFlash GUI to upload it to flash memory.
 First, choose ai-node-fw.bin from ./build directory and specify target address to 0x0.
 Additionally, for human detection demo, you need to upload neural network.
-To do that, choose file ./src/tasks/ai/yolo.kmodel and specify the target address to be "0x800000".
+To do that, choose file ./src/tasks/apps/ai/yolo.kmodel and specify the target address to be "0x800000".
 Board can be set to "Auto", "Burn To" parameter should be set to "Flash".
-Recommended baudrate is 3000000.
+Recommended baudrate is 2'500'000.

 ## Configuration
 After connecting the Dev Kit to PC via usb cable, we can access the configuration and debug interface via UART.
 Henceforth, we can connect to the serial interface.
 For example, on Linux "minicom -D /dev/ttyUSB0"" could be used.
 The baudrate is 115200.
 There we can check and change the configuration of our module.
 All available commands can be checked by typing "help".